Non-Disclosure Agreements – Corporate Pressure to Keep Quiet

-Kohn, Kohn & Colapinto led the effort to ban “hush money” payments in federal cases involving environmental and nuclear violations.
+Kohn, Kohn & Colapinto led the effort to ban restrictive non-disclosure agreements

-The Whistleblower’s Handbook: A Step-by-Step Guide to Doing What’s Right and Protecting Yourself details these protections in “RULE 20: Don’t Take Hush Money.”
+The New Whistleblower’s Handbook: A Step-by-Step Guide to Doing What’s Right and Protecting Yourself details these protections in “RULE 28: Hold Companies Accountable for Paying Hush Money.”

-If you have knowledge of Hush Money being paid to prevent reports of fraud or misconduct and would like to know how Kohn, Kohn & Colapinto can help you with your case, please contact us by completing our Consultation Request Form.
+If you signed a restrictive non-disclosure agreement and would like to know how Kohn, Kohn & Colapinto can help you, please contact us by completing our Consultation Request Form.